vicsz/cloud-lab/README.md

 Restart your app, and verify that subsequent calls to the endpoint return much quicker.

+Note, the default cache implementation uses local in-memory caching, but this can be easily change to use 3rd party caching solutions such as Redis.

 ### 7.4 - BONUS - Add an eviction endpoint to the controller

-Given a String it will evict it from the Cache if present.
+Given a String, evict it from the Cache.

 Hint: CacheEvict annotation

 ## 8 - Caching on PCF

-Note, the default cache implementation uses local in-memory caching, but this can be easily change to use 3rd party caching solutions such as Redis.
+Key points:
+* Spring Boot Redis
+* CF MarketPlace / Service Broker
+* Binding Services to App Instances
+* Creating a Redis Instance in PCF

 ### 8.1 - Add the Spring Boot Redis and commons-pool dependencies to your build script.